Los Angeles Derby Dolls: Media

 The Derby Dolls have been featured on NBC's Kath and Kim, VH1's "Rock of Love," Chelsea Lately, CNN, FOX News and several LADD skaters appear in Whip It!, which was written by former L.A.
 Derby Dolls (and original Sirens) skater Shauna “Maggie Mayhem” Cross.
 They were also featured on episodes of CSI Miami, Bones and Bunheads.

 Skaters

-In addition to Shauna Cross, notable Derby Dolls skaters include screenwriter and author Pamela Ribon, journalist and author Alex Cohen, actress Emma Dumont, and roller derby coach Bonnie D.Stroir.
+In addition to Shauna Cross, notable Derby Dolls skaters include screenwriter and author Pamela Ribon, journalist and author Alex Cohen, actresses Emma Dumont and Ivy Wolk, and roller derby coach Bonnie D.Stroir.
 Comedian Blaine Capatch has been an announcer for the league.

 Sister League

 The Los Angeles Derby Dolls also has a sister league located in San Diego, California called the San Diego Derby Dolls (SDDD).